Arrive Cairo, Egypt

 Arrive in Cairo where you are met by your A&K representative and transferred to your historic hotel with fantastic views of the pyramids.

-This morning, visit the newly opened Grand Egyptian Museum, home to the largest collection of ancient Egyptian artifacts, including items dating to 4000 BC.
+This morning, visit the Egyptian Museum of Antiquities, home to the largest collection of ancient Egyptian artifacts, including treasures from Tutankhamun and items dating to 4000 BC.
+During your visit, view its famed Mummy Room, featuring the remains of ancient Egypt’s pharaohs and nobility, including Ramses II, one of Egypt’s most powerful pharaohs.
 After lunch at a local restaurant, enjoy your afternoon at leisure.
 Tonight, gather for a welcome dinner hosted by Abercrombie & Kent.